fluree/docs.flur.ee/content/db_intro.md

 **>> Execute the example transaction to add a new attribute named `person/user` that allows a `ref` from any of our persons to a database user.**

 Next, we add a new role called `chatUser` that we can easily assign to all chat users.
 The role has three rules in it.
-The first, `viewAllChats`, allows `query` (read) permissions for every attribute in the stream `chat`.
-The second rule, `viewAllPeople` similarly allows `query` for every attribute in the stream `person`.
+The first, `viewAllChats`, allows `query` (read) permissions for every attribute in the collection `chat`.
+The second rule, `viewAllPeople` similarly allows `query` for every attribute in the collection `person`.
 The final rule, `editOwnChats`, will restrict `transact` to ensure only chats by the respective `person` can be created or edited.

 **>> Execute the example transaction to add the new role and these three rules.**